EOP SERIES AVAILABE ON THIS WEB SITE

 3In order to compute UT1-TAI from UT1-UTC or inversely, we provide the offsets TAI-UTC and the associated FORTRAN software.
 UT1-TAI series can be also derived from UT1-UTC series by using this interactive tool.

-4The celestial pole offsets (dψ ,d&epsilon) are referred to the precession-nutation model UAI 1980, but the offsets (dX,dY) are referred to the new conventional model UAI 2000.
-Presently all the available EOP time series provide (dψ ,d&epsilon), except one version of the combined EOP series C04 for the years 2002 et 2003 where we give (dX,dY) / UAI 2000.
-In the future (2005-2007) the series (dψ ,d&epsilon) / UAI 1980 will disappear for the benefit of (dX,dY) / UAI 2000.
-The transition from (dψ ,dε) / UAI 1980 to (dX,dY) / UAI 2000 or inversely can be achieved numerically by the software proposed by the EOP center.
-Some users may prefer the parameter (dψ ,dε)/ UAI 2000 , and then can use the approximation (error below 1 microarcsecond over 1980-2020)::
+4The celestial pole offsets (dψ ,dε) are referred to the precession-nutation model UAI 1980, but the offsets (dX,dY) are referred to the new conventional model UAI 2000.
+Presently all the available celestial pole offsets time series are provided under the form (dψ ,dε)/ IAU 1980 and (dX,dY) / UAI 2000.
+In the future (2016-2020) the series (dψ ,dε) / UAI 1980 will disappear for the exclusive benefit of (dX,dY) / UAI 2000.
+The transition from (dψ ,dε) / UAI 1980 to (dX,dY) / UAI 2000 or inversely can be achieved numerically by the software proposed by the EOP-PC.
+Some users may prefer the parameter (dψ ,dε) / IAU 2000, and then can use the approximation (error below 1 microarcsecond over 1980-2020):

 dψ sin ε0= dX